 The State's transportation system is operated, maintained, and administered by a network of State and local agencies and public authorities.
-DOT is responsible for construction, reconstruction, maintenance, and snow and ice removal for approximately 44,500 State highway lane miles and nearly 7,900 bridges.
+DOT is responsible for construction, reconstruction, maintenance, and snow and ice removal for approximately 43,700 State highway lane miles and nearly 7,900 bridges.
 In addition, DOT provides funding for rail, airport, bicycle, pedestrian, and canal programs as well as local government highway and bridge construction.

-The Department also provides coordination and funding for more than 130 public transportation operators including the MTA, the four Upstate regional transportation authorities, and other (usually county-sponsored) transit systems.
-These systems provide bus, subway, and commuter/light rail services, as well as "paratransit" services designed to meet the needs of the disabled.
+The Department also provides coordination and funding for more than 130 public transportation operators including the MTA, the four Upstate regional transportation authorities, and other (mainly county-sponsored) transit systems.
+These systems provide bus, subway, and commuter/light rail services, as well as paratransit services to meet the needs of the disabled.

-The MTA provides transit and commuter services in the New York City region to 2.5 billion passengers who ride the subways, buses and commuter rail systems each year, and facilitates nearly 330 million annual bridge and tunnel crossings.
+In a typical year, the MTA provides transit and commuter services in the New York City region to 2.5 billion passengers who ride the subways, buses and commuter rail systems each year, and facilitates nearly 330 million annual bridge and tunnel crossings.
 It includes the Metro North Railroad (MNR) and Long Island Rail Road (LIRR) commuter lines.